 A Brief History

-On July 25, 1593, Henry IV, King of France, converted from Calvanist Protestant back to the Catholicism of his birth.
-Henry had been raised Protestant, even though he was baptized Catholic.
+On July 25, 1593, Henry IV, King of France, converted from Calvinism back to the Catholicism of his birth.
+Henry had been raised Protestant, although he was baptized Catholic.
 His conversion back to Catholic came in the midst of the Wars of Religion, battles between Catholic and Protestant Europeans.

 Was Henry’s re-conversion a political ploy or a sincere action of conscience?
 It would seem to be a move made for political expediency, something monarchs and other national leaders have done throughout history.
 Napoleon Bonaparte did not think highly of religion, but he recognized the usefulness of organized religion in controlling the masses and manipulated religion for political purposes.
 He dressed and acted as a Muslim to pacify conquered Islamic people, and made a show of his superiority to the Catholic Church by crowning himself emperor.
 History is full of leaders that said one thing about religion in public and acted quite differently on their own.